 Australian soprano Morgan Balfour has been praised for her “thrilling clarity” (Sydney Morning Herald), “impressive vocal control and dynamic sensitivity” (San Francisco Classical Voice), and is quickly garnering attention in both the United States and Australia.

 With a strong affinity for early music, Morgan was the 2019 Handel Aria Competition First Prize Winner, 2021 Colorado Bach Ensemble Second Prize Winner and 2021 Kentucky Bach Audrey Rooney Vocal Competition Encouragement Award Winner.
-She will perform a recital at the 2022 London Handel Festival and appear at the Carmel Bach Festival as a Virginia Best Adams Fellow.
-Morgan has also been selected to compete in the 2021 Normandy International Baroque Competition in Rouen, France.
+In April of 2022, Morgan will compete as one of five finalists in the Grand Rapids Bach Festival’s Linn Maxwell Keller Distinguished Bach Musician Award.
+In the Summer, she will appear at the 2022 Carmel Bach Festival as a Virginia Best Adams Fellow.
+Morgan was schedule to perform a recital at the 2020 London Handel Festival and also selected to compete in the 2021 Normandy International Baroque Competition in Rouen, France, where she advanced to the semi-finals.
 She has previously performed the role of Cephise in Pinchgut Opera’s production of Pigmalion, and Honour in Brisbane Baroque Festival’s King Arthur.

+Currently, Morgan is performing the roles of Pamina and 1st Lady for the San Francisco Opera Guild’s tour of The Magic Flute.
+She has also rejoined the San Francisco Symphony Chorus as an AGMA soprano, a position she first took up in 2018.
 For the 2019/20 Season, Morgan joined the Lyric Opera of Kansas City as their Soprano Resident Artist.
-During this time she covered Blonde in Die Entführung aus dem Serail, Musetta in La Boheme and will perform Mrs Grady in rescheduled performances of The Shining.
+During this time she covered Blonde in Die Entführung aus dem Serail, Musetta in La Boheme and was scheduled to perform Mrs Grady in The Shining.
 For her participation in this program, Morgan was awarded an Arts Queensland grant through the Queensland Government.